 Heat the milks in a pan over medium low heat.
-Mix together in a small bowl the cocoa (and optional powders if desiring an immunity and flavor boost) and syrup, stir vigorously to make a paste (unless you are using honey).
-Stir until smooth.
+Mix together in a small bowl the cocoa (and optional powders if desiring an immunity and flavor boost) and syrup, stir vigorously to make a paste.
 Gradually add cocoa mixture into hot milk, whisking until well blended, stir in vanilla and a dash of salt.

 Chocolate Chip Hot Chocolate